LumeWeb/indexd/rfcs/002_contract_maintenance.md

 5. Form a contract with the host
 6. Repeat from step 2 until the desired number of contracts is reached

-Initially we fund contracts with 10SC for both allowance and collateral (TODO: edge case 0 storage cost)
+Initially we fund contracts with 10SC of allowance and however much collateral that converts to. e.g. if 10SC equals 100GB of data, we add 100GB worth of collateral.

 ### Contract Renewals